scottmudge/SecKitTankMods/README.md

 ## 1. Constant Force Spring Replacement (USA)

 ### Incident
 During assembly, I accidentally bent the constant force spring used to counter the weight of the build-plate along the z-axis.
-This is apparently somewhat easy to do, as all it took in my case was slightly bending the spring in a half-circular curve, roughly 10cm in diameter.
+This is apparently somewhat easy to do, as all it took in my case was slightly bending the spring in a half-circular curve, roughly 10cm in diameter, opposite to the natural curl of the spring.

 I believe the issue has more to do with the natural longitudinal curve running along the length of the extended strip of the spring, sort of like a tape measure or "snap bracelet".
 When bent in a direction opposite to the natural "curl" of the spring, it is quite easy to create a permanent fold or "kink" in the spring.

 In my case this caused a number of issues when the spring was extended and retracted.
-During extension, an even amount of force was applied by the spring as the kink was being unwound from the bobbin.
+During extension, a variable amount of force was applied by the spring as the kinks were being unwound from the bobbin.
 It also produced an audible "click" and associated vibration as the kink/fold would unwind from the bobbin.

-***Kink in the original spring:***
+***Kinks in the original spring:***
 ![Kinked original spring](https://raw.githubusercontent.com/scottmudge/SecKitTankMods/master/CFSpring_Replacement/images/kink.png)

 ### Issue